CyBear-Jinni/cbj_app/README.md

 **Use at Your Own Risk.**
 **We do not take responsibility on any outcome using anything in this repo.**

-The project is under heavy work and may contain bugs and incorrect operation instructions.
+The project is under heavy work and may contain bugs and incorrect instructions.